Understanding AI Evaluations

 - Below 40% (Fail) - The response has significant problems

-The default passing threshold is 70%, but you can adjust this based on your needs.
+You can adjust thresholds based on your needs.
 A medical chatbot might require 90%+, while a casual FAQ bot might be fine with 60%.

 What Happens Behind the Scenes